tristaZero/tristaZero.github.io/README.md

 - [Exploring Apache ShardingSphere with the perspective of new SQL](https://b23.tv/My70PT) (Video, as the speaker)
 - [The open source journey of Apache SkyWalking](https://mp.weixin.qq.com/s/QPNEPYpeyepGfTc8X6ofJQ) (Audio, as the hostess)
 - [How do we build Apache ShardingSphere community（Part one）](https://www.ximalaya.com/keji/37853515/304115934) (Video, as the speaker)
+- [How do we build Apache ShardingSphere community（Part two）](https://www.ximalaya.com/keji/37853515/308619842) (Video, as the speaker)
+- [Build the distributed database ecosystem with NewSQL](https://www.bilibili.com/video/BV19z411e743) (Video, as the speaker)